Updated March 10, 2026

 - Energy savings from higher line efficiency

 In practice, most plants see ROI well within 6 months, especially when overpacking is substantial.
+Most film and sheet extrusion processors underestimate how much resin is lost through overpacking until real-time thickness measurement data becomes available.

 🔍When to Consider a Gauging System